EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/index.md

 # Installation

 <p class="lead">
-Install Liquid Ajax Cart to the Shopify theme code or import from npm-package.
+Include Liquid Ajax Cart to the Shopify theme code or import the package from npm.
 In both cases it will be available globally on the website.
 </p>